The Solar Decathlon 2017 Competition

 The U.S. Department of Energy Solar Decathlon is a life-changing competition for collegiate students and an intensive course in sustainability for consumers.

 Collegiate teams spend almost two years designing and building energy-efficient houses powered by the sun.
 In the final competition, the teams and their houses go head to head in 10 contests to determine an overall winner.

-The 2017 competition has been enhanced with challenging new contests that emphasize:
+The 2017 competition was enhanced with challenging new contests to emphasize:

 - Water use and re-use strategies

 - Energy-efficient heating and cooling systems, appliances, and electronics

 For the first time in the event's history, teams were eligible for cash prizes.
 Each team that successfully built a solar house at the competition site would receive at least $100,000 for rising to the challenge, and top finishers would receive significantly more.